pact-foundation/pact-go/README.md

 ## Using Pact

-Pact supports [synchronous request-response style HTTP interactions](#http-api-testing) and has experimental support for [asynchronous interactions](#asynchronous-api-testing) with JSON-formatted payloads.
+Pact supports [synchronous request-response style HTTP interactions](#http-api-testing) and has support for [asynchronous interactions](#asynchronous-api-testing) with JSON-formatted payloads.

 Pact Go runs as part of your regular Go tests.